guatzin818/www/Configuration.md

 This is a page contains all parameters in LightGBM.

-## Parameters format
+## Parameter format

 The parameter format is ```key1=value1 key2=value2 ... ``` .
 And parameters can be set both in config file and command line.
 By using command line, parameters should not have spaces before and after ```=```.
-By using config files, one line can only contains one parameter. you can using ```#``` to comment.
+By using config files, one line can only contain one parameter. you can use ```#``` to comment.
 If one parameter appears in both command line and config file, LightGBM will use the parameter in command line.

 ## Core Parameters